MohammadB88/Scripts_BCCMS/README.md

 # pc_implementation.py
 With this script, I will be able to include the effect of photon-electron interactions into my transport calculations.
 Thus, making possible a perturbative approach in studying photodetector devices based on 2D materials.

+# collect_fatbands.py
+I need this script to produce the dat files containing fatbands and select an energy and its fatband of a specific K-point.